lresner/meetx/meetx_playbook.md

 Successful MEETx course delivery will have a very high degree of difficulty.
 After-school, Online, and K-12 are all notoriously difficult contexts to deliver meaningful educational experiences.
 MEETx will have to overcome the challenges presented by each of these contexts, while also delivering the "MEET" factor — a rare and special blend of community, empathy, open-mindedness, and dignity.

-In order to achieve the desired outcomes, MEETx classrooms must be designed and exectued in ways that are:
+In order to achieve the desired outcomes, MEETx classrooms must be take advantage of every opportunity to be engaging.
+This means MEETx courses must be designed and exectued in ways that are:

   - High-energy
   - Interactive